bbenedict/bbenedict/100days.md

 ## day 66

 Resuming my exploration of D3.js, I started work on a doughnut chart.
 We use these a lot in our application.
-I was able to get a basic chart displayed but I need to refactor to the code (as usual) to make it more clear what is happening.
+I was able to get a basic chart displayed but I need to refactor to the code (as usual) to make it clearer what is happening.

 ## day 67